A concise tutorial review of reverse osmosis and electrodialysis: Fundamentals of ion and water transport across membranes

-Now we continue with transport of water through the pores of a porous medium.
-In the derivation that follows, we assume the pores are filled with water completely and ions are `point charges'.
-For a full account including solute volume effects, see ref.~\cite{Biesheuvel_Dykstra_2020}.
-We can now set up a balance of forces acting on a volume element of water in the pore, with the driving force a gradient in total pressure, i.e., $-\partial P^\text{tot} / \partial x$ is the force acting on a volume element of water.
-It indeed has the correct unit N/m\textsuperscript{3}.
-The forces acting on the water are a friction with the membrane structure, $f_\text{F-m} RT \left( v\s{m} - v\s{w} \right)$, where $v\s{m}\!=\!0$ because the membrane is immobile~(ref.~\cite{Katchalsky_1965}, p.~126), and friction with all types of solutes, and this friction is proportional to the concentration of that type of solute, which leads to $\sum_i^\text{ } f_{i\text{-w}}^* c_{\text{m},i}\left(v_i - v\s{w}\right)$.
-All these forces are added up, and their sum-total is set to zero, resulting in
+We continue with a description of transport of water through the pores of a porous medium.
+As discussed before, in SF theory the pores are filled with water completely, and ions have no volume, i.e., in the theory they are point charges. ref.~\cite{Biesheuvel_Dykstra_2020}.
+We set up a balance of forces acting on a volume element of water in the membrane pores, with the driving force a gradient in total pressure, i.e., $-\partial P^\text{tot} / \partial x$ is the force acting on a volume element of water.
+The water has a velocity $v\s{w}$ and has friction with the membrane structure, $- f_\text{w-m} RT \left( v\s{w} - v\s{m} \right)$, where $v\s{m}\!=\!0$ because the membrane is immobile~(ref.~\cite{Katchalsky_1965}, p.~126), and water has friction with all solutes, and this friction is proportional to the concentration of solutes, which leads to $- \sum_i^\text{ } f_{i\text{-w}}^* c_{\text{m},i}\left(v\s{w} - v_i\right)$.
+The summation of all these forces is set to zero, resulting in~\cite{Wang_2021}

 We can solve Eq.~\eqref{eq_water_flow_fund_1} at each position in the membrane, together with the extended Nernst-Planck equation, Eq.~\eqref{eq_fund_NP_ext_twice}.
-Now, a significant simplification is arrived at if we assume there is no ion-membrane friction, and thus we can set $K_{\text{f},i}\!=\!1$ in the NP equation, Eq.~\eqref{eq_water_flow_fund_1}, for all ions.
+A significant simplification is arrived at if we assume there is no ion-membrane friction, and thus $K_{\text{f},i}\!=\!1$ in the NP equation, Eq.~\eqref{eq_fund_NP_ext_twice}, for all ions.
 Then inserting the NP equation in Eq.~\eqref{eq_water_flow_fund_1} results in